Lev Sedov

-Lev Lvovich Sedov (Лев Львович Седов, also known as Leon Sedov; 24 February 1906 – 16 February 1938) was a Russian writer and the first son of politician and revolutionary Leon Trotsky and his second wife, Natalia Sedova.
+Lev Lvovich Sedov (Лев Львович Седов, also known as Leon Sedov; 24 February 1906 – 16 February 1938) was a Russian writer and the first son and third child of politician and revolutionary Leon Trotsky, born during his second marriage, with Natalia Sedova.
 Sedov was born when his father was in prison facing life imprisonment for participating in the Revolution of 1905.

 Life

 Sedov lived separately from his parents after the October Revolution to avoid being seen as privileged.
 He married in 1925 at the age of 19 and had a son, Lev, the following year.
 Sedov supported his father in the struggle against Joseph Stalin and became a leader of the Trotskyist movement in his own right.

 Exile in Turkey and Germany

 Sedov accompanied his parents into exile in 1929, and then in 1931 he moved to Berlin to study.
 Alexandra Ramm-Pfemfert and her husband, Franz Pfemfert, arranged his visa and ensured that he saw an eye specialist to treat an eye disease he was suffering from.
-Carl Sternheim, a friend of the Pfemferts, met him during this period and described him as an extremely nice looking young man with light brown hair and blue eyes but who chain smokes and vividly explains that he goes through fifty of them every day".
+Carl Sternheim, a friend of the Pfemferts, met him during this period and described him as an extremely nice looking young man with light brown hair and blue eyes but who chain smokes and vividly explains that "he goes through fifty of them every day".
 During this period Sedov spoke little German but was fluent in French.
 During this time he also assisted with printing and distributing the Russian-language Bulletin of the Opposition before becoming an editor and writer for it.